tyleryasaka/identity-proposals/README.md

     event ExecutionFailed(address indexed to, uint256 indexed value, bytes data);

     function execute(address _to, uint256 _value, bytes _data) public returns (bool _success);
-    function setDelegate(bytes32 delegateType, address delegate) public;
-    function getDelegate(bytes32 delegateType) public view returns (address delegate);
 }
 ```

-This is heavily inspired by ERC725, but it has some major modifications.
-It strips out all of the key management functions, and adds `setDelegate` and `getDelegate`.
-A `delegate` is represented by an address and is referenced by a `delegateType`.
-There is one `delegate` per identity per `delegateType`.
+This is heavily inspired by ERC725, but it strips out all of the key management functions.

-The purpose of a delegate is to represent the identity in a specific context, in the spirit of the decentralized architecture I defined above.
-For example, a delegate for claims would be a contract that holds all claims issued by the associated identity.
-The `delegateType` can be used to specify the context.

-Delegates can be thought of as a way to extend the functionality of the identity contract.
-The contract can't be changed or upgraded, but delegates can.
-The delegates allow the identity contract to essentially gain new abilities over time as needed.

-Would love feedback on the delegate idea - does it make sense or would it be better to leave it out?

 ### ERCXXXX_ClaimIssuer